-Earthwatch Institute launched the Urban Resiliency Program in Los Angeles in 2014 to fill critical research needs about creating resilient urban environments and providing opportunities for the public to become involved in doing real science about their local environment in a fun way.
-Our newest program is Operation Healthy Air, which started in the summer of 2017 in the Long Beach, Chino, and Inland Empire areas.
+Earthwatch Institute launched the Urban Resiliency Program recognizing the need for more data-driven solutions and civic engagement in addressing urban challenges.
+The program started in 2014 in Los Angeles to fill critical research needs about creating resilient urban environments and providing opportunities for the public to become involved in doing real science about their local environment in a fun way.
+While the program began in the Southern California area, we aim to expand and engage people globally.

 Earthwatch Institute is an international environmental non-profit organization based in Boston, Massachusetts.
 For over 45 years, we bring individuals from all walks of life together with world-class scientists to work for the good of the planet.
 The Earthwatch community continues to grow rapidly, with participation from members of the general public we call “citizen scientists,” to corporate employees, to educators and students.